styx0r/magpie/README.md

        $ /etc/init.d/redis-server stop

-3. Adding user to the docker group:
+4. Adding user to the docker group:

        $ sudo usermod -aG docker $(whoami)

    **Afterwards you need to log off and log on.**

-4. Download the magpie project from github.
+5. Download the magpie project from github.
 If git is not installed you can either download it directly from [here](https://github.com/christbald/magpie/archive/master.zip) or install as follows:

        $ git clone https://github.com/christbald/magpie.git

-5. Change into the magpie directory and install the bundles:
+6. Change into the magpie directory and install the bundles:

        $ cd magpie
        $ bundle install

-6. Create the database with default entries and prepare the docker image:
+7. Create the database with default entries and prepare the docker image:

        $ rails db:reset

-7. Start the rails server:
+8. Start the rails server:

        $ ./start_server.sh

-8. Now you are able to connect by open up a browser and go to URL:
+9. Now you are able to connect by open up a browser and go to URL:

        $ localhost:3000

+10. Happy modelling ... :)